MarcinMM/Dungeon-Dweller/README.markdown

 * Def numbers fluctuate with same gear.
 Also, just plain fluctuating.
 * Combat/action log.
 Status.update() alone just won't cut it.
 Needs a toggle key so you can see more of it.

+# UPDATES 7/28

+* NPCs can equip weapon and armor and judge based on rating whether an item is better than current.
+Sadly, the pathing is still borked, resulting in infinite paths all the time.
+Possibly something to do with neighbours not populating properly?
+Was able to see that once in the debugger on creature path.

 # UPDATES 7/24